steppp/YAEOS/DOCS_DESIGN_CHOICES.md

 kernelTimeAccounting and freezeLastTime) and the passup function.

 Parts of the OS call the methods of the scheduler they need to and handle the counters directly.
-Some aspects of the of the loading of a new process, like the saving of the state of a process in its pcb and some adjustments to the pc of a process, are done only in the scheduler module, so they are abstracted by the scheduler methods.
+Some aspects of the loading of a new process, like the saving of the state of a process in its pcb and some adjustments to the pc of a process, are done only in the scheduler module, so they are abstracted by the scheduler methods.
 Still, there is not a single function that checks the state of the system and takes the right scheduling decision.